 We support financial transparency, and nursing homes report ownership and financing through a vast array of current requirements.
-In November 2023, the Biden Administration finalized a rule to increase transparency of nursing home ownership, which went into effect in January 2024.
-We appreciate the Administration's efforts to assist families in making more informed decisions.
-Given that these new financial reporting requirements only went into effect earlier this year and are still being implemented, we would encourage Congress to refrain from additional reporting requirements until the effects of this final rule can be evaluated.
+In November 2023, the Biden Administration finalized a rule to increase transparency of nursing home ownership, which went into effect in January 2024.12 We appreciate the Administration's efforts to assist families in making more informed decisions.
+Given that these new financial reporting requirements only went into effect earlier this year and are still being implemented, we would encourage Congress to evaluate the effects of this final rule before proposing additional reporting requirements.
 We must ensure that adequate reporting does not turn into burdensome paperwork.
 This will not drive quality care in America's long term care facilities, nor the larger health care system.